icpc/ccs-specs/Contest_Archive_Format.md

 ### Problem package

-Problems packages are strored in a single directory, or alternatively in a ZIP compressed archive using the file extension `.kpp`, according to the [Kattis Problem Package Format](https://www.kattis.com/problem-package-format/) specification.
+Problems packages are stored in a single directory, or alternatively in a ZIP compressed archive using the file extension `.kpp`, according to the [Kattis Problem Package Format](https://www.kattis.com/problem-package-format/) specification.

 Problem packages may be left out if (and only if) `config/problems.json` contains `uuid` for those problems.
-This assumes that the problems are stored elsewhere and can be found by macthing by the uuid, and this should be checked when verifying a contest archive.
+This assumes that the problems are stored elsewhere and can be found by matching by the uuid, and this should be checked when verifying a contest archive.

 ### Contest files